mysociety/fixmystreet/running/admin_manual.md

       domain as "not spam" so future emails don't get caught in the same way).
     </p>
     <p>
-      If you’re running FixMyStreet on your own server, you (or your system administrator) can check your outgoing email logs to confirm that the user's mail server accepted delivery from your end.
+      If you're running FixMyStreet on your own server, you (or your system administrator) can check your outgoing email logs to confirm that the user's mail server accepted delivery from your end.
     </p>
   </dd>
   <dt>
-    User says the site isn’t working
+    User says the site isn't working
   </dt>
   <dd>
     <p>